-4. If there are any inconsistencies or questions concerning the required eligibility information provided, the household's application MUST be denied unless the inconsistencies or questions are resolved.
+- 4. If there are any inconsistencies or questions concerning the required eligibility information provided, the household's application MUST be denied unless the inconsistencies or questions are resolved.
 For instance, if it is unclear whether the household provided weekly or monthly income, this issue MUST be resolved before an eligibility determination can be made.
-The official may contact the household prior to denial, document the details of the contact, and date and initial the entry.

-F. Homeless, Migrant, Runaway Children

-1. Documentation of free meal eligibility:
+The official may contact the household prior to denial, document the details of the contact, and date and initial the entry. - F. Homeless, Migrant, Runaway Children (Refer to page 60 of the 2014 USDA Eligibility Manual) - 1.
+Documentation of free meal eligibility: